willymcallister/willymcallister.github.io/_articles/real-world-elements.md

 ![Inductor symbol]({{ site.baseurl }}{% link i/5inductor_symbol.svg %}){: .centered }

 It looks like a wire wrapped around in a coil, since that is the usual way to make an inductor.

-The theory of how an inductor actually works is actually pretty complicated.
-Refer to [Inductor - how it works](http://spinningnumbers.org/a/inductor_how_it_works.html) for an informal description of how an inductor does its thing.
-To learn more about inductors and their magnetic fields, see the [magnetic fields](https://www.khanacademy.org/science/physics/magnetic-forces-and-magnetic-fields) section of Khan Academy Physics.

 Real-world inductors come in lots of shapes and sizes.